 As you can see in the next photo, we reached the end of this water section after walking in the water for ten minutes.
 We made a splashing break and continued with the blue trail (using the stairs to the left).

-The following waterfall is the only section where you have to enter the water.
+The following waterfall is the only section where you must enter the water.
 Thus, we had no problem completing the blue path with a two-year girl.

 Shortly after the stairs, you will see a trail split.
 You can use the Israel National Trail marking and head to the long trail.
 Or you can return to the parking lot using the blue trail.
 As we understood from the local guide, the long path has another longer water hiking section (similar to the one we just did).

-We decided to return to the parking, and on our way, we passed through the senses park.
+We decided to return to the parking, and we passed through the senses park on our way.

 This park is similar to barefoot trails in other national parks.
 It allows kids to experience and see nature in different ways.

-There is a short loop trail inside the senses park, and my children enjoyed exploring it.
+The senses park has a short loop trail, and my children enjoyed exploring it.
 That was a lovely addition to the track.

 We visited during summer school vacation.
 Hence there were lots of people, and we did not see wildlife.
-But if you visit when there are fewer people, you might be luckier.
+But if you visit with fewer people, you might be luckier.

 The world of wildlife at the nature reserve includes both water-loving species, mainly active along the riverbed and in the thickets of vegetation alongside it, and species preferring dry land, typically found on the slopes that are further away from the stream.